The Best Benchtop Jointers, Reviewed

 FAQs

-Benchtop jointers are one-trick ponies, so it may seem that only serious woodworkers and DIYers would own one.
-It would be understandable if you had some questions about how they work or what they do.
-These tools don’t have to be so intimidating if you have the right information.
+Because adding a one-trick pony like a benchtop jointer can throw a wrench in creating the ideal workshop layout, it may seem only serious woodworkers and DIYers would own one.
+We understand if you still have a few questions about how they work or what they do.
 Below is a list of the most frequently asked questions about benchtop jointers.

 Q. What is the difference between a jointer and a planer?

-A planer removes thickness, allowing users to peel off layers of wood until the workpiece is of the appropriate thickness.
+The difference in jointers versus planers is pretty straightforward.
+A hand plane or electric planer removes thickness, allowing users to peel off layers of wood until the workpiece is of the appropriate thickness.
 Jointers remove material in order to flatten the board.

 Q. How big of a jointer do I need?

-For most home shops, a 6-inch benchtop jointer will work quite well.
-It’s large enough to pass most DIY project-related boards through but small enough that you can remove it from your bench when you’re not using it.
+For most home shops, a 6-inch tabletop jointer will work quite well.
+It’s large enough to pass most DIY-project-related boards through but small enough that you can remove it from your bench when you’re not using it.
+According to Kwadwo Som-Pimpong, of handmade furniture company Crafted Glory, choosing one of the best jointers with a “wider capacity and a larger footprint for stability” will be better if you are “building large projects such as long tables and big projects where lots of lumber must be milled.”

 Q. How do you use a benchtop jointer?

 Jointing is a labor of love, and it takes a bit of patience.
-To start, ensure that the infeed side of the table is just slightly lower than the outfeed table with the height adjustment knob.
-Turn the machine on and feed the board over the spinning cutterhead using the paddles and push sticks that your jointer came with.
-Continue making several passes, checking the board between with a straight edge.
+To start, use the height adjustment knob to position the infeed side of the jointer table slightly lower than the outfeed table.
+Turn the machine and use paddles and push sticks to feed the board over the spinning cutterhead.
+Continue making several passes, using a straightedge to check the board as you go.

 Q. Are the Porter-Cable jointer and Craftsman jointer the same?